Connecting to Access

 3. Connect to Access file

-Next, specify the Access file you want to connect to by using one of these options:
+After setting the Data Provider to Microsoft Access for a data connector, specify the Access file you want to connect to using one of these options:

-- Or, use the UNC Path option to specify the full network path to the file.
+- Or, use the Data Source or UNC Path option to specify the full network path to the file.
+The data connector will access the file at this location, and changes to this file will be reflected in Dundas BI.
 Example: \\server1\shared\MarketData.mdb

-In typical cases, you can simply click Submit to complete the data connector and perform the initial discovery.
-But there are some advanced options which you can set as described in a later section.
+In typical cases, you can simply click Submit to create the data connector, but there are some advanced options you can set as described in later sections.

 - Extended Properties - Provider-specific connection information that cannot be described explicitly through standard properties.